 Some neuroendocrine tumours (NETs) produce too much of a hormone-like substance called serotonin.
-This is more common in NETs of the small bowel, large bowel or appendix.
+This is more common in NETs of the small bowel that have spread to the liver.
 It can cause a collection of symptoms called carcinoid syndrome.

 Symptoms of carcinoid syndrome can include:

-- the skin on your face and upper chest feeling hot and changing colour (flushing), ranging from pink to purple.
+- the skin on your face and upper chest turning pink or purple (flushing)

 - tiredness (fatigue).

 Drugs called somatostatin analogues are used to treat carcinoid syndrome.
 The most common ones are octreotide and lanreotide.
-You have them along with other treatments for NETS.
-They stop the body producing too much hormone.
+These drugs try to control the amount of hormones produced by your liver.

 Your doctor or nurse may give you advice about managing the symptoms of carcinoid syndrome.
 This can include:

-- avoiding things that trigger flushing, such as certain foods or alcohol
+- avoiding things that trigger flushing on your face and chest, such as large meals, spicy foods or alcohol

 - having less fibre in your diet to help control diarrhoea.